vuepress-reco/vuepress-reco.github.io/docs/en/views/1.x/frontMatter.md

 ### title

-- description: 文章标题，放弃通过一级目录定义标题的方式，改在 `Front Matter` 中定义。
+- description: The title of the article, abandoning the way to define the title through the first level directory, changed in `Front Matter`.

 ### date

-- description: 文章创建日期，格式 `2019-08-08` 或 `2019-08-08 08:08:08`。
+- description: The date the article was created, in the format `2019-08-08` or `2019-08-08 08:08:08`.

 ### sidebar

-- description: 是否开启侧边栏。
+- description: Whether to open the sidebar.

 ### categories

-- description: 所属分类。
+- description: The category to which it belongs.

 ### tags

-- description: 所属标签。
+- description: The tag to which it belongs.

 ### keys

-- description: 文章加密密码。
+- description: Article access password.

 ### publish

-- description: 文章是否发布。
+- description: Whether the article is published.